Connect with others who understand.

 Coal Tar Shampoo

 Coal tar can also irritate the skin and cause a rash, so any use should be carefully monitored.
 Warnings about coal tar causing cancer apply to highly concentrated industrial uses, such as paving.
-However, it can’t hurt to get screened for skin cancer periodically if you’re using such a product.

 Salicylic Acid

-However, salicylic acid can also cause irritation if left on the skin for too long, and it can weaken hair follicles.
-Since hair loss is also a symptom of scalp psoriasis, some people may not consider that a fair trade.
+However, salicylic acid may irritate the skin if left on too long and can weaken hair follicles.
+Because hair loss is already a concern with scalp psoriasis, some people may find this an undesirable side effect.
 One MyPsoriasisTeam member said, “Washed hair with salicylic acid shampoo.
 Was OK for a while, then it kicks up again!”
-Another member swore by it: “I found this line of shampoos and conditioners a few months back on my search for scalp relief. … It says it's ‘anti-dandruff’, but the main ingredient is salicylic acid, which is made for our condition.”

-One member found that a product combinating coal tar and salicylic acid helped the most: “It's called MG217.
+One member found that a product combining coal tar and salicylic acid helped the most: “It’s called MG217.
 There are two shampoos — one’s a salicylic acid to use first, then you switch to the coal tar shampoo after the peeling and flaking stops.”

 Zinc Pyrithione Shampoo